jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

         difference_hours
     )

-* I change the expectation to include minutes in the duration returned
+* I change the expectation to include minutes in the duration

   .. code-block:: python